10 Parcel Shipping Tips to Offset Rising Costs

 Fortunately, shippers can find cost-saving adjustments all around their operations.
 These changes can help offset rate hikes, the rising necessity for two-day delivery, increased residential deliveries or other market shifts that burden shippers.
-Here, we uncover opportunities big and small to lower costs and refine your shipping strategy.
+Here, we uncover opportunities big and small to lower costs and refine your small package shipping strategy.

 Parcel shipping processes and packaging